-Part 6 - Facilities onsite at the village 6.1 The following facilities are currently available to residents: Activities or games room Arts and crafts room Auditorium BBQ area outdoors BBQ area outdoors Billiards room Bowling green Business centre (e.g. computers, printers, internet access) Chapel / prayer room Communal laundries Community room or centre Dining room Gardens Gym Hairdressing or beauty room Library Medical consultation room Restaurant Shop Swimming pool [outdoor, heated] Separate lounge in community centre Spa Storage area for boats / caravans Tennis court Village bus or transport Workshop Other: Computer facilities, kitchen hat is not funded from the General on access or sharing of facilities (e Services Charge paid by residents or if g with an aged care facility).
-6.2 Does the village have an onsite, attached, adjacent or co-located residential aged care facility? 🗌 Yes 🖾 No Note : Aged care facilities are not covered by the Retirement Villages Act 1999 (Qld).
+Part 6 - Facilities onsite at the village 6.1 The following facilities are currently available to residents: Activities or games room Arts and crafts room Auditorium BBQ area outdoors BBQ area outdoors Billiards room Bowling green Business centre (e.g. computers, printers, internet access) Chapel / prayer room Communal laundries Community room or centre Dining room Gardens Gym Hairdressing or beauty room Library Medical consultation room Restaurant Shop Swimming pool [outdoor, heated] Separate lounge in community centre Spa Storage area for boats / caravans Tennis court Village bus or transport Workshop Other: Computer facilities, kitchen Details about any facility that is not funded from the General Services Charge paid by residents or there are any restrictions on access or sharing of facilities (eg with an aged care facility).
+N/A 6.2 Does the village have an onsite, attached, adjacent or co-located residential aged care facility? ave an onsite, ttached, adjacent or o-located residential Note : Aged care facilities are not covered by the Retirement Villages Act 1999 (Qld).
 The retirement village operator cannot keep places free or guarantee places in aged care for residents of the retirement village.
 To enter a residential aged care facility, you must be assessed as eligible by an Aged Care Assessment Team (ACAT) in accordance with the Aged Care Act 1997 (Cwth) .
 Exit fees may apply when you move from your retirement village unit to other accommodation and may involve entering a new contract.
-Part 7 - Services 7.1 What services are provided to all village residents (funded from the General Services Charge fund paid by 'General Services' provided to all Operating the retirement village residents.
-Managing the community area ge for the benefit and enjoyment of residents)?
+Part 7 - Services 7.1 What services are 'General Services' provided to all residents are: provided to all village residents (funded from the General Services Operating the retirement village for the benefit and enjoyment of residents.
+Charge fund paid by Managing the community areas and facilities. residents)?
 Managing security at the retirement village.